Michael Fagan: Second entry

-At around 7:00 a.m. on 9 July 1982, Fagan scaled Buckingham Palace's 14 ft perimeter wall, which was topped with revolving spikes and barbed wire, and climbed up a drainpipe.
-An alarm sensor detected his movements, but police thought the alarm was faulty and silenced it.
+At around 6:00 a.m. on 9 July 1982, Fagan scaled Buckingham Palace's 14 ft perimeter wall, which was topped with revolving spikes and barbed wire, and climbed up a drainpipe.
+An alarm sensor detected his movements, but police again thought the alarm was faulty and silenced it.
 Fagan wandered the corridors for several minutes before reaching the royal apartments.
 In an anteroom, Fagan broke a glass ashtray, cutting his hand.
 He entered the bedroom of Queen Elizabeth II at about 7:15 am carrying a fragment of glass.

 The Queen woke when Fagan disturbed a curtain.
-Initial reports said he had sat on the edge of her bed; however, Fagan said in a 2012 interview that the Queen left the room immediately to seek security.
-The Queen phoned the palace switchboard twice for police, but none arrived, so she used her bedside alarm bell; she also beckoned a housemaid in the corridor, who was quickly dispatched to seek urgent help.
+Initial reports said he had sat on the edge of her bed and that they had a long conversation; however, Fagan said in a 2012 interview to The Independent that the Queen immediately ran away barefoot and quickly.
+The Queen phoned the palace switchboard twice for police, but none arrived, so she used her bedside alarm bell.
+She also beckoned a housemaid in the corridor, who was quickly dispatched to seek urgent help.
 The duty footman, Paul Whybrew, who had been walking the Queen's dogs, arrived, followed by two policemen on palace duty, who removed Fagan.
 The incident had happened as the armed police officer outside the royal bedroom came off duty before his replacement arrived.

 A subsequent police report was critical of the competence of officers on duty, as well as a system of confused and divided command.
 The Home Secretary, who held sole responsibility for the police, William Whitelaw, offered his resignation but it was refused by the prime minister, Margaret Thatcher.

 Arrest

 Since Fagan's actions were, at the time, a civil wrong rather than a criminal offence, he was not charged with trespassing in the Queen's bedroom.
 He was charged with theft of the wine, but the charges were dropped when he was committed for psychiatric evaluation.
 In late July, Fagan's mother said, "He thinks so much of the Queen.
 I can imagine him just wanting to simply talk and say hello and discuss his problems."
 He spent the next three months in a psychiatric hospital before being released on 21 January 1983.

-It was not until 2007, when Buckingham Palace became a "designated site" for the purposes of section 128 of the Serious Organised Crime and Police Act 2005, that trespass at the palace became a criminal offence.
+It was not until 2005, when Buckingham Palace became a "designated site" for the purposes of section 128 of the Serious Organised Crime and Police Act 2005, that trespass at the palace became a criminal offence.